Standard Chartered Singapore: 2000s to present: Local incorporation

 In 2007, Standard Chartered opened its private banking global headquarters in Singapore and in 2011, the bank moved its Singapore cooperate office to the Marina Bay Financial Centre, after being situated in Raffles Place since 1859.
 On October 7, 2013, Standard Chartered officially incorporated a local subsidiary of the bank, Standard Chartered Bank (Singapore) Limited.
 Following the incorporation, the bank's Singapore Consumer Banking retail and SME banking business was transferred to the new subsidiary.
 In 2018, the operations of Standard Chartered was eventually merged into Standard Chartered Singapore, consolidating all of the group's Singapore operations and becoming the first major foreign bank to do so in Singapore.

 Standard Chartered Singapore Marathon

 Beginning in 1982, the Singapore Marathon, also known as the Standard Chartered Marathon, is an annual international marathon held on the first Sunday of every December.
 It is the first competitive marathon in Singapore with an estimated participation size of 15,000 runners at its inaugural race on December 5, 1982.
 Since then, the race has grown to attract many international marathoners to participate in the annual race and the 2013 event attracted a total of 60,000 entrants for all categories.
+In 2026, BYD became the new title sponsor of the Singapore Marathon with the marathon now titled as BYD Singapore International Marathon.